 The following statement is from the website (http://www.aota.org/education-careers/accreditation.aspx) for the American Occupational Therapy Association (AOTA®).

-Accreditation has been a stated function of AOTA since 1923.
+Accreditation has been a stated function of the American Occupational Therapy Association (AOTA®) since 1923.
 AOTA’s Accreditation Council for Occupational Therapy Education (ACOTE®) is recognized as the accrediting agency for occupational therapy education by both the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 ACOTE is also an active member of the Association of Specialized and Professional Accreditors (ASPA).
-ACOTE currently accredits 378 occupational therapy and occupational therapy assistant educational programs in the United States and its territories.
+ACOTE currently accredits 407 occupational therapy and occupational therapy assistant educational programs in the United States and its territories.

-The School of Occupational Therapy at Husson University was initially accredited in 2003 and has been continuously accredited since then.
-The next accreditation review will occur in the academic year 2022/2023.
+The School of Occupational Therapy at Husson University was initially accredited in 2003 and has been continuously accredited by ACOTE since then.
+The next accreditation review will occur in the academic year 2025/2026.

 Additional information about AOTA can be obtained on the AOTA webpage (http://www.aota.org/).
 AOTA and ACOTE can be contacted at 4720 Montgomery Lane, Suite 200, Bethesda Maryland 20824-3449.
-ACOTE’s telephone number c/o AOTA's is (301) 652 AOTA.
-The web address for ACOTE is: http://www.aota.org/ and for more information about accreditation please see: http://www.aota.org/Education-Careers/Accreditation/Overview.aspx.
+ACOTE’s telephone number c/o AOTA's is (301) 652 6611.
+The web address for ACOTE is: WWW.ACOTEONLINE.ORG.
+For more information about accreditation please see: http://www.aota.org/Education-Careers/Accreditation/Overview.aspx.

 Certification and Licensure

 Once students graduate with the MS in Occupational Therapy, they are eligible to take the National Board for Certification in Occupational Therapy (NBCOT) examination.
-Their address is: 800 S. Frederick Ave., Suite 200, Gaithersburg, MD 20877-4150 (301) 990 7979.
+Their address is: 12 S Summit Ave #100, Gaithersburg, MD 20877 and their phone # is: (301) 990 7979.
 After successful completion of this exam, you will be an Occupational Therapist Registered (OTR).
 All states require licensure in order to practice, however, state licenses are usually based on the results of the NBCOT examination.
 Please be aware that a felony conviction may affect a graduate's ability to sit for the NBCOT examination or attain state licensure.

 Admission Criteria (BS Healthcare Studies/ MS Occupational Therapy)